 The Only 8 TED Talks You Need to Watch

 Did you know that freedom of choice is often the enemy of happiness?
 Or that without disagreement, there can be no progress?
 Have you ever considered stress to be your friend?
 Or vulnerability to be your greatest asset?
-These are some of the radical questions asked in some of our favorite TED Talks.
+It might not seem feasible at first, but these are a few of the radical questions asked in some of our favorite TED Talks.
+Interested in learning how?
 We’ve dissected the revelations of eight thought leaders to provide you with a bank of life hacks.
 As they say, knowledge is power—or also, in this case, success, longevity, and happiness.
 What are you waiting for?
 Start watching now.

 Life Hack: Embrace conflict to become a leader.